To reduce the impact of aircraft noise and track noise issues and concerns, the airports have:

 At Louisville International Airport’s passenger terminal, automatic sensors adjust indoor and outdoor lighting taking advantage of the sunlight from the skylights; temperatures are automatically adjusted, based on the number of people and scheduled use; and high-efficiency light fixtures and bulbs are used indoors and out.

-There are automatic light sensors in the restrooms of the Administration and Maintenance buildings.
+There are automatic light sensors in the restrooms of the Administration, Maintenance and Public Safety buildings.

 New chillers at the passenger terminal are 20 percent more energy efficient than those they replaced and use a more environmentally sensitive refrigerant.

 LED taxiway lights are installed at Louisville International, which are four times more energy efficient than traditional fixtures.

 Recycle bins for customers and employees are located in the terminal and Administration building for newspaper and aluminum.